 - TRICARE programs may offer respite for family caretakers of eligible individuals.
 Being knowledgeable about military respite programs can help you refer families to the right people.

-- TRICARE offers services and supports that parallel those provided through the school for an IEP, which and be confusing for military families.
+- TRICARE offers services and supports that parallel those provided through the school for an IEP, which can be confusing for military families.

 Five TRICARE Facts